jorgeTellols/WeatherReport_Techincal_Test/README.md

 ## What can you do?

-- Check the weather, temperature, max- temmperature, min. temperature and rain probability from 3 cities on the current moment.
+- Check the weather, temperature, max. temmperature, min. temperature and rain probability from 3 cities on the current moment.
 - Check the weather, average temperature and rain probability of this same city within the next 6 days.
 - Switch between languages (The site is fully in English and Spanish)
 - Leave me your contact through a form (the submit button is not functional).